EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-02.md

 Explain how this document becomes a checklist when students implement `/movies`.

 ### 3. Stretch: Schemathesis smoke test
+Schemathesis is an OpenAPI-aware fuzz tester that generates edge-case requests for you; run it locally to catch contract bugs before students do.
 ```bash
 uv add "schemathesis==3.*"
 urql="https://httpbin.org/spec.json"  # replace with EX1 OpenAPI once available